 I’m a technology writer and editor.
-For the past three years, I was the Washington Correspondent at O’Reilly Media, where I’ve been covered the voices, technologies and issues that matter in the intersection of government, technology and society.
+For the past three years, I was the Washington Correspondent at O’Reilly Media, where I covered the voices, technologies and issues that matter in the intersection of government, technology and society.

 Along with my correspondence for the O’Reilly Radar, I have contributed to the National Journal, Forbes, Slate, the Huffington Post, Govfresh, ReadWriteWeb, Mashable, CBS News’ What’s Trending, Govloop, Governing People, the Association for Computer Manufacturing and the Atlantic, amongst others.
 I have appeared multiple times as an on-air analyst for Al Jazeera English and a guest on the Kojo Nnamdi show.